Solving a problem with a real estate agency

 All information collected by CBS during an investigation is kept private.
 It isn't available under the Freedom of Information Act.
 However, during negotiations, the business may need to be aware of certain things.
 Please tell your case officer about any information you don't want the business to see.

-Talk to your case officer if you have specific needs or concerns.
+Talk to your case officer if you have any specific needs or concerns.
 CBS can adjust the way they do things to help people who:

 - are older